isadays/isadays/README.md

 <p align="center" style="color: #0D3B66;">
   <b>I'm Isabela, a physicist, data scientist, and computer programmer.</b><br>
+  "Welcome to the 21st century where quantum is better " ~ Isabela.
   M.Sc. in Quantum Information and M.B.A in Data Science and Analytics from the University of São Paulo.
 I did an exchange year at the Uppsala University.
 </p>